semgrep/semgrep-docs/docs/faq.md

 - Semgrep rules look like the source code you’re writing; CodeQL has a separate domain-specific-language for writing queries.
 - Semgrep has an online, hosted free plan; both have a hosted paid plan

+See [our philosophy for developing Semgrep](contributing/semgrep-philosophy/) for more about what makes Semgrep different.

 ### How is Semgrep different than SonarQube?

 Both Semgrep and SonarQube use static analysis to find bugs, but there are a few differences: